Food Service and Nutrition Management Program

-Students receive a program certificate in Food Service and Nutrition Management issued by HealthCareCAN upon successful completion of the program.
+Students receive a certificate issued by HealthCareCAN upon successful completion.

 Canadian Society of Nutrition Management

-Upon graduation, HealthCareCAN FSNM students are eligible to apply for membership to the Canadian Society of Nutrition Management (CSNM), the national professional organization for food service and nutrition managers in Canada.
+HealthCareCAN FSNM students are eligible to apply for membership to the Canadian Society of Nutrition Management (CSNM).
 For more information contact www.csnm.ca.

 Awarded annually to the student with the highest final grade in Course 1: Food Service Systems Management in 2015